Understanding Holster Retention, How To Test Retention, and How NOT To

 Some models do, and others don’t.

 PHLster holsters are compression formed to tight tolerances, and every holster is test-fit before it leaves the shop.
-The decisive click you feel with our interference fit holsters (such as the Skeleton or PHLster Pro Holster) comes from precision along every contact point with the gun, not just the trigger guard.
-Our friction fit holsters (such as the Floodlight) are smooth, precise, and authoritative.
+The decisive "click" you feel with our interference fit holsters (such as the Skeleton, PHLster Pro Holster, or Enigma Express) comes from precision along every contact point with the gun, not just the trigger guard.
+Our friction fit holsters (such as the Floodlight2) do not click, but they are secure, precise, and authoritative.

 Most weapon-mounted lights are wider than the trigger guard of the gun, which means using interference fit around the trigger guard won’t work.
 If you tried, the light wouldn’t be able to pass through the gap.
 In other words, the entire lower half of the holster needs to be wide enough for the light to fit, so molding around the skinny little trigger guard won’t cut it.